egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 **15.** Your model performs really well on the test set but poorly in production.
 * i.
 What are your hypotheses about the causes?

-A. I think the training and test sets was sampled in the same time.
+A. I think the training and test sets were sampled in the same time.
 The model is powerful and trained appropriately so it can predict the test set pretty well.
 However, by the time the model is ready the related distributions about the production changed hence the model lost its interpretability.

 B. There is a data leakage in training set resulting wonderful performance on test set.
 However this leverage does not hold for data coming from the production sao the model fails.